Mantater/Scholar-Athen/README.md

 ```

 ## Usage
-- Search for papers: Enter keywords in the search bar to fetch research papers from arXiv.
+- Search for papers: Enter keywords in the search bar to fetch research papers from `arXiv`.
 Results include paper title, authors, publication date, DOI, summary, and PDF link.
-- Upload your document: Upload PDF or DOCX files to extract paragraphs and generate recommended citations.
+- Upload your document: Upload `PDF` or `DOCX` files to extract paragraphs and generate recommended citations.
 - View citations: Each paragraph displays the top 3 recommended citations with relevance percentages.
-- Export citations: Download citations in CSV, JSON, BibTeX, or PDF formats.
+- Export citations: Download citations in `CSV`, `JSON`, `BibTeX`, or `PDF` formats.
 Citation style can be customized in settings.

 ## Features
-- Search and fetch research papers from arXiv.
+- Search and fetch research papers from `arXiv`.
 - Results ranked by publication date and relevance.
-- Upload PDF/DOCX documents and extract text automatically.
+- Upload `PDF`/`DOCX` documents and extract text automatically.
-- Clean and preprocess text using spaCy.
+- Clean and preprocess text using `spaCy`.
 - Generate keywords and paragraph summaries via LLM.
-- Query arXiv API for relevant papers using extracted keywords and summaries.
+- Query `arXiv` API for relevant papers using extracted keywords and summaries.
-- Rank results using semantic similarity (SBERT).
+- Rank results using semantic similarity (`SBERT`).
 - Map top 3 recommended citations to each paragraph with relevance scores.
-- Export citations in multiple formats (CSV, JSON, BibTeX, PDF).
+- Export citations in multiple formats (`CSV`, `JSON`, `BibTeX`, `PDF`).
 - Configure default citation style and export type in user settings.

 ## License